elastic/kibana/x-pack/plugins/alerting/README.md

 To change the default delay for the API key invalidation, use the kibana.yml configuration option `xpack.alerting.invalidateApiKeysTask.removalDelay`.

-## Plugin status
+## Plugin Status

-The plugin status of the alerting framework is customized by including information about checking failures for the framework decryption:
+The plugin status of the Alerting Framework is customized by including information about checking for failures during framework decryption:

 ```js
 core.status.set(